TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/teams-&-users/single-sign-on.md

 ---

 ## What is SSO?
-Single sign-on (SSO) is an authentication process which allows users to login to multiple services and applications with one set of credentials.
+Single Sign-On (SSO) is an authentication process that empowers users to access various services and applications using a single set of credentials.
+This streamlines the login experience by eliminating the need to remember multiple usernames and passwords for different platforms.

-These credentials are stored with an Identity Provider(IdP).
+These credentials are securely stored with an Identity Provider(IdP).
 An Identity Provider (IdP) is a service that stores and manages digital identities.
 Companies can use these services to allow their employees or users to connect with the resources they need.

 ## Pre-requisites
 {{< note success >}}